checklist/checklist-support/docs/checklists/task-types.md

 ![](/assets/images/types/type-choice.png)

-In the Table View columns management, or the Template Task Details pane you can edit the different option.
+In the Table View columns management, or the Template Task Details pane you can edit the different options.
 See how to manage the [Choice Options](/checklists/table-view/#choice-type)

 ## Text
 The Text type allows you to enter any text in one line: